 Each upload option could result in an error if any of the following occurs:

-- Video file too short
+- Video file is too short (does not reach 65 seconds)

-- Video file too long
+- Video file is too long (exceeds 65 seconds)

-- Video file corrupted
+- Video file is corrupted

-- Video file in unsupported format
+- Video file is in unsupported format

 The following metadata is associated with each pod: